Ruben Providence

-Ruben Fritzner Providence (born 7 July 2001) is a professional footballer who plays as a winger or forward for Dutch club Almere City.
+Ruben Fritzner Providence (born 7 July 2001) is a professional footballer who plays as a winger or forward for club Almere City.
 Born in France, he plays for the Haiti national team.

 Career

-In 2019, Providence joined the youth academy of Italian Serie A side Roma.
+In 2019, Providence joined the youth academy of Italian side Roma.
 In 2021, he was sent on loan to Club Brugge in Belgium.
 Before the second half of 2021–22, he was sent on loan to Portuguese club Estoril.

 In 2022, Providence was sent on loan to TSV Hartberg in Austria.
 On 2 October 2022, he debuted for TSV Hartberg during a 3–2 loss to Austria Klagenfurt.

 On 3 August 2024, Providence featured as a trialist for Swansea City in a friendly against Rio Ave, where he would provide an assist.
 On 29 August 2024, Providence signed a three-year contract with Almere City in the Netherlands.

 Personal life

-Born in France, Providence is of Haitian descent.
+Born in France, Providence is of Haitian and Lao descent.
 He is a youth international for France, having played for the France U19s.
 In March 2025, he was called up to the Haiti national team for a set of friendlies.